BladeRunnerJS/emitr/README.md

 * This document is available nicely formatted [here](http://BladeRunnerJS.github.io/emitr).
 * Tests are [here](http://BladeRunnerJS.github.io/emitr/spec).
 * Source code is [here](https://github.com/BladeRunnerJS/emitr).
-* JSDoc for the Emitter mixin is [here](http://BladeRunnerJS.github.io/emitr/doc/Emitter.html).

 The rendered form of this document includes the Emitter script so you can open a console and try it immediately.